MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

-In this way, trying to calculate the distance between two points would throw
+In this way, trying to calculate the distance between the same two points would throw

 ~~~
 Exception: Two atoms are located in the same point in space